pipewarp/platform/README.md

 corepack enable
 ```

-Post alpha versions of this repo should fully support other package managers.
+Post alpha versions of this repo will support other package managers.

 ### 1. install + build